Thursday, February 27, 2025, is Election Day across Ontario and your chance to influence change.

 Registration

-Confirm, update or add your information to the voter's list until May 23 at eregistration.elections.on.ca.
+Confirm, update or add your voter information to the RegisterOpens in a new tab by February 17 to receive a voter information card in the mail with information on when and where to vote.
 You can still vote if you're not registered.
 Add your information in person when you go to vote.

 Voter Information Card